ziglang/libc-abi-tools/README.md

   - `u8` minor
   - `u8` patch
 - `u8` number of targets.
 For each:
-  - null-terminated target triple, e.g. `arm-linux-gnueabi`
+  - null-terminated target string, e.g. `arm-linux-gnueabi`
 - `u16` number of function inclusions
   - null-terminated symbol name (not repeated for subsequent same symbol inclusions)
   - Set of Function Inclusions